-Why should you add a Google Login button to your WordPress site?
+Why should you add a Google Login button (also known as SSO or Single sign-on) to your WordPress site?
 It’s simple.

 - It’s more efficient.
 Instead of trying to remember yet another password, Google’s one-click login allows access without having to reset accounts.
 (It takes far less admin work as well.)